-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport and a direct, scheduled British Airways or easyJet flight to Thessaloniki.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Thessaloniki.
 On arrival we transfer to the Met Hotel (4T) or Mediterranean Palace Hotel (5T), where dinner is included this evening.

 Day 2 Dion - Litochoro - Mount Olympus